BestTimesToVisit.com Logo

 Seoul Subway (Seoul Metropolitan Subway)

-Seoul's extensive subway network is efficient and affordable, reaching almost every corner of the city.
-It's the quickest way to travel between districts and is incredibly easy to navigate with English signage.
-Lines are color-coded and numbered for simple identification.
+Seoul's extensive subway system is incredibly efficient and affordable, connecting almost every part of the city.
+It's the quickest way to travel between districts and is generally clean and easy to navigate.
+Lines are numbered and color-coded for easy identification.

 Bus System

-Seoul's bus network is comprehensive, covering areas not easily reached by the subway.
-Buses are generally comfortable and offer a good view of the city.
-There are regular and express buses, with different routes and speeds.
+Seoul's bus network is comprehensive, reaching areas not served by the subway.
+Buses are generally comfortable and affordable, offering a different perspective of the city than the underground.
+There are regular and express buses.

 Taxis